-In this example test we use the FPGA UDP Tx engine to send 100000 packets of size 8960 bytes to the Qt test bench UDP receiver.
+In this example test we use the FPGA UDP Tx engine to send 100000 packets of size 1472 bytes (this is the maximum value given that the MAC MTU is equal to 1500 bytes) to the Qt test bench UDP receiver.
 The PRBS verification option is also enabled to verify the data integrity of the received data.